natrastellar/website/src/about.md

 permalink: /about/
 ---

-I'm Alex Plagman, nearly graduated with a Bachelor's in Computer Science at Eastern Washington University.
+I'm Alex Plagman!
+I graduated from Eastern Washington University in 2018 with a Bachelor's of Science in Computer Science.

 I'm a firm supporter of open-source code and love to poke around and try new things!

 I've been programming (either teaching myself, attending school, or doing side projects) for almost 10 years after discovering [Scratch][Scratch] as a child.